 The usefulness of the dino-chicken and the value of its eggs.

 Someone might ask, "Well, is the mutated algae useful on its own?"
-Sure, it was a little better than carrion scavengers as food, but it didn't fill the stomach much.
-Using it to feed chickens or pigs wasn't worth the cost either.
+Sure, it was a little better than eating carrion scavengers as food, but it didn't fill the stomach much.
+Using it to feed chickens or pigs wasn't worth the high cost either.

 The genetically enhanced red nematodes could grow up to twenty centimeters in just two days.
-Their short growth cycle, rapid maturity, and high feed efficiency were unmatched.
+Their short growth cycle, rapid maturity, and high feed efficiency were completely unmatched.
 One kilogram of algae could yield several dozen kilograms of red nematodes.
 The return rate was insanely high, far better than raising poultry or ducks.
 Nothing else could match that kind of cost-efficiency.

 The Crimson Spirit Spring had the ability to rewind biological genes!